rudaniel/SystemProgramming214/Project 3/ReadMeProj3.txt

 Name: Daniel Lopez NetID: ddl59
 Name: Manav Bali NetId: mb1841

+IMPORTANT NOTE:
+We have made a test file to test our code and show differnt aspects of it work.
+That file is called "test.c".
+In order to run that, you need to type "make test" in the terminal and then type "./test".
+Our code shows the thread ID's of the threads that are being used to show that multi-threading is working.
+In order to run the code by itself IT IS NECCESSARY to include the files "wordwrap.h" "wordwrap.c" "ww.c".
+And then you can type "make" in the terminal and run the command "./ww" and whatever arguments you may have along with it.

+Information about our test.c and testing methods can be found under "ReadMeTest.txt".

 For our test strategy, we decided to test our project in parts rather than looking at it as a whole.
 This makes testing more simple and guarantees our code works before continuing to other parts.

 Storing Directories/Files:
-We decided to use a linked list storage type that acts as a queue for both storing directories and storing files.
+We decided to use a linked list storage type that acts as a stack for both storing directories and storing files.
 So we have two linked lists.
 The user gives the original first directory, and from there, we will store all of its files within the files linked list.
 The linked list that is filled with the files is then processed through our wrapping function therefore